steveyttt/myDocker/README.md

 # myDocker
 place for docker playground
+Login to dockerHub at the terminal before starting
+    docker login -u "myUserName" -p "myPassword"